paulktham/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------
 ```
 Upon file upload failure, users can continue using the program without any data uploaded.
-To attempt to reload the data, enter `exit` to stop the program, and then restart it to try the upload again.
+To attempt to reload the data, exit and restart the program to try the upload again.

 For further support, please take a look at [Accepted File Format](#accepted-file-format).